lblod/ldes-authorization-wrapper/README.md

 truthy value to indicate the client is authorized to access a service, or a falsy value to indicate it is not allowed to.

+To allow basic authentication, build a query that uses the user, key and possibly the request being passed in.

 Note that you also receive the request in the filter function so you can have different restrictions based on the path of the service being accessed.